 We all remember the conjunctions song from Schoolhouse Rocks, right?
 No, just me?
 Well, anyway.
 The ones on Schoolhouse Rocks were coordinating conjunctions like and and so.
 They join simple sentences.
 Correlative Conjunctions are pairs of words or phrases that should be used together.
 The biggest culprit of this common writing mistake to avoid on websites was "not only, but also".
 Here’s an example:

 Our clients not only rate us 100% for customer satisfaction, but enjoy our frequent discounts.

 Our clients not only rate us 100% for customer satisfaction, but also enjoy our frequent discounts.

 Some other correlative conjunction pairs to watch out for in your website copy are Both/And and Neither/Nor.

 Arg!
-I know that people hate spelling.
+I know that people hate this common writing mistake to avoid, spelling.
 Were you traumatized in a spelling bee?
-Well, regardless, you can always use spell check to lessen these common writing mistakes, however, spell check isn’t perfect and you’ll still need to carefully review your website copy to make sure you’re not making this common writing mistake.
+Well, regardless, you can always use spell check to lessen these common writing mistakes, however, spell check isn’t perfect and you’ll still need to carefully review your website copy to make sure you’re not making this common writing mistake to avoid.
 Some examples I found in our evaluation were:

 Agin instead of Aging